-Old-age settlement: Payable if the insured does not meet the qualifying conditions for a pension.
+Old-age settlement: Paid at age 60 (men) or age 55 (women) if the insured does not meet the qualifying conditions for a pension.

-Disability pension: The permanent loss of 2/3 of earning capacity with 5 years of insurance coverage, including 6 months of contributions in the last 12 months.
+Disability pension: Paid if the insured is assessed with a permanent loss of at least 2/3 of earning capacity and has at least 5 years of coverage, including 6 months of contributions in the last 12 months.
 There is no qualifying period if the disability is the result of a nonoccupational accident.

-Survivor pension: Payable to eligible survivors if the deceased was a pensioner, met the qualifying conditions for an old-age pension or a disability pension, or had 180 months of insurance coverage at the time of death.
+Survivor pension: Paid to eligible survivors if the deceased was a pensioner, met the qualifying conditions for an oldage pension or a disability pension, or had 180 months of coverage at the time of death.

-Survivor settlement: Payable to eligible survivors if the deceased did not meet the qualifying conditions for a pension.
+Survivor settlement: Paid to eligible survivors if the deceased did not meet the qualifying conditions for a pension.